Travis

 Build Submission Frequency #

 It’s probably overkill to run static analysis on each and every commit of your project.
-To increase availability of the free service to more projects, the addon is designed by default to run analysis on a per-branch basis.
+To increase the availability of the free service to more projects, the addon is designed by default to run analysis on a per-branch basis.
 We recommend you create a branch named coverity_scan, which you can merge into whenever you would like to trigger analysis.
 See the FAQ for information about build submission frequency.

 macOS support #